buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 + sized; and
 + scaled.

-It’s also import to **consider the relationships between your elements** and how they relate <!-- relationship… relate --> to each other.
+It’s also import to **consider the relationships between your elements** and how they correlate to each other.
 It’s highly unlikely that your elements will exist in isolation.
 I’ll explore clustering, proximity and relationships in the next chapter, but as you build different elements, bear in mind that they’ll be existing as part of a system.

 It’s important to focus on consistency: ensuring that line weights are the same thickness throughout (unless there’s a reason for them not to be); ensuring that your colour palette is consistent; ensuring that any elements with a border-radius uses the same radius; and that padding within elements is the same.